 The Canadian portion of the Great Divide features some of the most magnificent and forbidding mountain country you’ll ever see.
 We’ll ride 343 miles along on the Great Divide, which will take us through the deep woods of northern Montana.
 Alongside the North Fork of the Flathead River, we’ll skirt the western boundary of spectacular Glacier National Park, before dropping into our finish in Whitefish.

 |Tour Leader:||Jerry Edwards||Meals:||Shared cooking|

 |Technical Difficulty:||Moderate to Difficult||Physical Difficulty:||Advanced|

-Whitefish.
-After meeting in the morning in Whitefish, Montana, we’ll be shuttled northward to the bustling national-park community of Banff, Alberta, the northern terminus of the Canadian section of the Great Divide Mountain Bike Route and the starting point of our ride.
+Banff.
+After loading our gear in Whitefish, MT, we’ll shuttle northward to the bustling national-park community of Banff, Alberta, the northern terminus of the Canadian section of the Great Divide Mountain Bike Route and the starting point of our ride.
 Here we’ll have dinner and explore the town.
 Perhaps you’ll take a gondola ride to the summit of Sulphur Mountain, or enjoy a pre-adventure soak in the Upper Banff Hot Springs.